sbs384/TELLMe/README.md

 Please note that this is a rough estimation and the actual performance may vary depending on the specific task and fine-tuning process.
 It's always recommended to experiment with a subset of models to find the best fit for your specific task.

-## License and Disclaimer
-Please see the LICENSE file for details.
-Downloading data indicates your acceptance of our disclaimer.

 ## Contact
 For help or issues using RBAR framework, please create an issue.